Mobutu Sese Seko: Second coup and consolidation of power

 Facing many challenges early in his rule, Mobutu converted much opposition into submission through patronage; those he could not co-opt, he dealt with forcefully.
 In 1966, four cabinet members were arrested on charges of complicity in an attempted coup, tried by a military tribunal, and publicly executed in an open-air spectacle witnessed by over 50,000 people.
 Uprisings by former Katangan gendarmeries were crushed, as were the Stanleyville mutinies of 1967 led by white mercenaries.
 By 1970, nearly all potential threats to his authority had been smashed, and for the most part, law and order was brought to nearly all parts of the country.
 That year marked the pinnacle of Mobutu's legitimacy and power.

 In 1970 King Baudouin of Belgium made a highly successful state visit to Kinshasa.
 That same year presidential and legislative elections were held.
 Although the constitution allowed for the existence of two parties, the MPR was the only party allowed to nominate candidates.
 For the presidential election, Mobutu was the only candidate.
 Voting was not secret; voters chose a green paper if they supported Mobutu's candidacy, and a red paper if they opposed his candidacy.
 Casting a green ballot was deemed a vote for hope, while a red ballot was deemed a vote for chaos.
-Under the circumstances, the result was inevitable–according to official figures, Mobutu was confirmed in office with near-unanimous support, garnering 10,131,669 votes to only 157 "no" votes.
+Under the circumstances, the result was inevitable – according to official figures, Mobutu was confirmed in office with near-unanimous support, garnering 10,131,669 votes to only 157 "no" votes.
 It later emerged that almost 30,500 more votes were cast than the actual number of registered voters.
 The legislative elections were held in a similar fashion.
-Voters were presented with a single list from the MPR; according to official figures, an implausible 98.33% of voters voted in favor of the MPR list.
+Voters were presented with a single list from the MPR; according to official figures, an implausible 98.33% of voters voted in favour of the MPR list.

 As he consolidated power, Mobutu set up several military forces whose sole purpose was to protect him.
 These included the Special Presidential Division, Civil Guard and Service for Action, and Military Intelligence (SNIP).